 Certain of the directors of the Company also serve as directors and/or officers of Oxygen, a company from whom the Company receives technical and administrative services, as well as directors and/or officers of other companies.
-Some of the Company's directors and officers will continue to pursue the acquisition, exploration and, if warranted, the development of mineral resource properties on their own behalf and on behalf of other companies, some of which are in the same business as the Company, and situations may arise where such companies will be in direct competition with the Company.
+Some of the Company's directors and officers will continue to pursue the acquisition, exploration and, if warranted, the development of mineral resource properties on their own behalf and on behalf of other companies, some of which are in the same business as the Company.
 The Company's directors and officers are required by law to act honestly and in good faith with a view to the best interests of the Company.
 They may have the same obligations to the other companies in respect of which they act as directors and officers.
-Discharge of their obligations to the Company may result in a breach of their obligations to the other companies.
-Similarly, discharge by the directors and officers of their obligations to the other companies and officers of their obligations to the other same officers of their obligations to the other same officers and officers of their obligations to the other company may result in a breach of their obligations to the other companies.
-Similarly, discharge by the directors and officers of their obligations to the other same obligation to act in the best interests of the Company.
+Discharge of their obligations to the Company may result in a breach of their obligations to the other companies, this could expose the Company to liability to those companies.
+Similarly, discharge by the directors and officers of their obligations to the other companies could result in a breach of their obligation to act in the best interests of the Company.
 Such conflicting legal obligations may expose the Company to liability to others and impair its ability to achieve its business objectives.